ESPN’s Stephen A. Smith Once Received a Massive Piece of Career-Changing Advice From Kobe Bryant

 If you’re a sports fan, it’s virtually guaranteed that you’re familiar with Stephen A. Smith.
-Whether you love his debates with Max Kellerman or think he’s more of a meme than anything else, the New York City native has become a major player on the sports media scene.
+The New York City native has become a major player on the sports media scene.
 It turns out that we can (partially) thank the late, great Kobe Bryant for that reality.

-In 2006, Stephen A. Smith and Kobe Bryant were talking in the green room when the NBA star shared a major piece of career advice.
-Since then, Stephen A. has kept that message in mind.
+In 2006, Smith and Bryant were talking in the green room when the NBA star shared a major piece of career advice.
+Since then, Smith has kept that message in mind.

 Stephen A. Smith’s rise to national fame